Shippable/execTemplates/README.md

 conventions to add new scripts.

-Any merged change in the project triggers Shippable assembly lines to re-package the templates with [ReqProc](https://github.com/Shippable/reqProc) and push the updated, platform-specific docker images for each supported OS and architecture with `master` tag.
+Any merged change in the project triggers Shippable assembly lines to re-package the templates with [reqProc](https://github.com/Shippable/reqProc) and push the updated, platform-specific Docker images for each supported OS and architecture with `master` tag.

 Once all the jobs are completed, the scripts can be tested by initializing nodes